nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_module.rst

 .. note::
    There are no mandatory configuration settings for the :ref:`lib_nrf_cloud` library.
-   The nRF9160 DK and Thingy91 come preprovisioned with certificates required to establish a connection to nRF Cloud.
+   The nRF91 Series DKs and the Thingy:91 come with factory-provisioned certificates required to establish a connection to nRF Cloud.
    The default configuration of the :ref:`lib_nrf_cloud` library uses the security tag that the nRF Cloud certificates are stored to.

 Configurations for AWS IoT library